divisionblue/wur-python/README.md

 # wur-python
-Python is your friend. :dancer: :scream: :turd:
+Python is your friend. :dancer: :scream: :poop: